 Is Sports Betting Legal in Alaska?

-Do you know what the number-one spectator sport is in all of Alaska?
-Dog mushing!
-If you live in Florida or Cali or even somewhere that doesn't get a blizzard an average of every three months, then you might be scratching your head.
-But if you're an Alaskan, then you know that dog mushing is a great sport that the entire state can get behind.
 Dog mushing is considered the state sport of Alaska, and it consists of dogs, usually huskies, pulling people on a sled through a long course.
-These international dogsled competitions don't have the sponsorship of NASCAR or the commercial media buzz of the Super Bowl, but in Alaska these big events are basically equivalent of the Tour de France.
+These international dogsled competitions don't have the sponsorship of NASCAR or the commercial media buzz of the Super Bowl, but in Alaska, these big events are equivalent to the Tour de France.